DangerOnTheRanger/maniwani/doc/deploying.md

   Github repository, while Futatsu uses an actual Amazon S3 instance.
 Strictly speaking, an S3 store isn't necessary, but most serious deployments should use it over the filesystem storage backend for performance reasons.
+* A keyvalue/pubsub store.
+Redis is recommended for production deployments, but Maniwani comes with a stub implementation that can work if Redis is unviable.
 * Docker is recommended for deploying Maniwani itself, since it removes the need to install and manage prerequisites for Maniwani in addition to making updating to newly-released versions a breeze.
 The rest of this guide assumes usage of Docker.